-Made with oat flour, chocolate protein powder and sweetened with banana, this single-serve, TikTok-famous, blended chocolate protein baked oats recipe will make you feel like you're eating dessert for breakfast!
+Made with oat flour, chocolate protein powder and sweetened with banana, this single-serve, TikTok-famous, blended chocolate protein baked oats recipe will make you feel like you're eating a healthy dessert for breakfast!

 However, I recently discovered blended baked oats and I've been eating them on repeat for the past couple months.